rawiriblundell/heirloom/README.md

 * `gzip`
 * `bzip2`
 * `zlib1g-dev` or some other package(s) similar to `libz` plus `libbz2`

+The various `make` files refer to needing a BSD compatible `install`, the GNU one seems to work perfectly fine.
+One is provided by `heirloom` but... chicken and the egg situation.

 ### Order of compilation
 The tools must be built in this order, after setting your `PATH` like so: